krzysztoffila/krzysztoffila/README.md

 Frontend Developer
 ------------------

 I am an IT Technician with aspirations to become a frontend developer.
-I am currently focusing on JS/Vue.js && PHP projects after which I plan to try my hand at TypeScript && jQuery
+I am currently focusing on JavaScript and Vue.js projects after which I plan to try my hand at TypeScript with React and PHP with jQuery

 * 🌍  I'm based in Frankfurt am Main🇩🇪 until April 2024.
 * 🖥️  See my portfolio at [MyBlog](https://codebyfila.pl/projects/)